 Practical tips for visiting Porto:

-- Stay in the city centre of Porto so that you can explore it on foot.
-We stayed at the beautiful Hotel Vitoria Village right in the old city centre, and I would highly recommend it.
-You can find the best deals for Porto accommodation here.
+- Stay in the city center of Porto so that you can explore it on foot.
+We stayed at the beautiful Flores Boutique Hotel & Spa right in the old city center, and I would highly recommend it (although, getting there by car and parking a car in their secure parking place was quite an adventure).
+Here you can find the best deals for Porto accommodation.

 Day 9: Porto to Sintra.
 Visit Pena Palace and Castle of the Moors